matsstaff/stc1000p/usermanual/README.md

 * User definable alarm when temperature is out of or within range

+* Different editions of the firmware with special use of RA1 pin:
-* Optionally use a second temperature input (fridge air temp) to limit over/undershoot.
+* - Secondary temp probe (fridge temp) to limit heating and cooling
+* - Single wire communication to read/set configuration
+* - Use cheap RF transmitter to send temperature wireless

 * Optionally use approximative linear ramping between setpoints

 * Button acceleration, for frustrationless programming by buttons

+# Using the STC-1000+ firmware

 ## Navigation and menus